 Top 5 Reasons to move to the Cloud

 Welcome to the Door Cloud blog!
-In our 1st post let’s ask ourselves the most fundamental question, why move to the cloud?
-Moving to the cloud is probably the most dominant current trend in the IT industry and the very same reasons apply to Physical Access Control (PAC).
-While trying to avoid the well known and the obvious, let’s take a closer look at the points specific to PAC.
+In our 1st post let’s ask ourselves the most fundamental question, why move to the cloud.
+Moving to the cloud is probably the most dominant trend in the IT industry at the moment and the very same arguments apply also to the Physical Access Control (PAC).
+While trying to avoid the well known and the obvious, let’s take a closer look at the arguments that are specific to PAC.

 This may sound controversial to some, but the evidence is all around us.
 Online security not only works, some of the most secure systems on the planet are online.
 Actually, online security is the most advanced area of security.
 The same security solutions used for say, online banking, are also used for cloud PAC.
 If properly applied, the chances of hacking can be brought very, very close to zero.

 The problem with traditional PAC systems is that they were not designed for the internet, yet many of them, in one way or another, are connected to the internet.
 Without proper internet security by design, such systems are in fact more vulnerable to hacking.

 The second argument for improved security is that the cloud PAC is operated by professionals.
 Cloud PAC system operation can be outsourced to virtually any extent, reducing the risk of assigning security roles to non-security employees from IT or HR departments with little or no security training.

 The third argument for improved security is realtime response.
 Being online by its nature, cloud PAC offers much better options for event processing, alarm management, incident escalation and situation awareness in general.

 Convenience of a cloud based system should be quite obvious.
 It can be accessed from anywhere using just a browser or a smartphone.
 (Given that the appropriate security measures have been applied?, of course.)